dthaler/iftype-reg/draft-thaler-iftype-reg.md

 enough such that having existing applications and tools use the existing value would be seen as a problem, a new value should be used.

-For example, originally multiple ifType values were used for different flavors of Ethernet (ethernetCsmacd(6), iso88023Csmacd(7), fastEther(62), etc.), typically because they were registered by multiple vendors.  {{?RFC3635}}
+For example, originally different ifType values were used for different flavors of Ethernet (ethernetCsmacd(6), iso88023Csmacd(7), fastEther(62), etc.), typically because they were registered by different vendors.
+Using different values was, however, seen as problematic because all were functionally similar, and so {{?RFC3635}} then deprecated all but ethernetCsmacd(6).

-then deprecated all but ethernetCsmacd(6), since using different values was seen as problematic because all were functionally similar.
+As another example, a udp(8) tunnelType value was defined in {{?RFC2667}}

-As another example, the Teredo tunnel protocol {{?RFC4380}} encapsulates packets over UDP, and a udp(8) tunnelType value was defined in {{?RFC2667}}, with the description "The value UDP indicates that the payload packet is encapsulated within a normal UDP packet (e.g., RFC 1234)."
-However, the protocol model is quite different between {{?RFC1234}} and Teredo.
+with the description "The value UDP indicates that the payload packet is encapsulated within a normal UDP packet (e.g., RFC 1234)."
+The Teredo tunnel protocol {{?RFC4380}} was later defined and encapsulates packets over UDP, but the protocol model is quite different between {{?RFC1234}} and Teredo.
 For example, {{?RFC1234}} supports encapsulation of multicast/broadcast traffic whereas Teredo does not.
 As such, it would be more confusing to applications